erikthiem/betterbook/README.md

 It currently does these things:
 - Adds a warning on top of the news feed to not spend too much time on Facebook
 - Hides the "Trending" section
+- Clears the page and tells you to do something else after a certain amount of time (with a minute warning)